tsichiro/mit-6.824-distributed-systems/peer-to-peer-bitcoin.md

 Q: Can Alice spend the same coin twice by sending "pay Bob" and "pay Charlie" to different subsets of miners?

-A: The most likely scenario is that one subset of miners finds the nonce for a new block first.
+A: Suppose Alice does that.
+One of the two subsets of miners is likely to find the nonce for a new block first.
 Let's assume the first block to be found is B50 and it contains "pay Bob".
 This block will be flooded to all miners, so the miners working on "pay Charlie" will switch to mining a successor block to B50.
 These miners validate transactions they place in blocks, so they will notice that the "pay Charlie" coin was spent in B50, and they will ignore the "pay Charlie" transaction.
 Thus, in this scenario, double-spend won't work.

 There's a small chance that two miners find blocks at the same time, perhaps B50' containing "pay Bob" and B50'' containing "pay Charlie".
 At this point there's a fork in the block chain.
 These two blocks will be flooded to all the nodes.
 Each node will start mining a successor to one of them (the first it hears).
-Again the most likely outcome is that a single miner will finish significantly before any other miner, and flood the successor, and most peers will switch that winning fork.
+Again the most likely outcome is that a single miner will finish significantly before any other miner, and flood the successor, and most peers will switch to that winning fork.
 The chance of repeatedly having two miners simultaneously find blocks gets very small as the forks get longer.
-So eventually all the peers will switch to the same fork, and in fork there will be only one spend of the coin.
+So eventually all the peers will switch to the same fork, and in that fork there will be only one spend of the coin.

-The possibility of accidentally having a short-lived fork is the reason that careful clients will wait until there are a few successor blocks before believing a transaction.
+The possibility of accidentally having a short-lived fork is the reason that careful clients wait until there are a few successor blocks before believing a transaction.

 Q: It takes an average of 10 minutes for a Bitcoin block to be validated.
 Does this mean that the parties involved aren't sure if the transaction really happened until 10 minutes later?

-A: The 10 minutes is awkward.
+A: Yes.
+The 10 minutes is awkward.
 But it's not always a problem.
 For example, suppose you buy a toaster oven with Bitcoin from a web site.
 The web site can check that the transaction is known by a few servers, though not yet in a block, and show you a "purchase completed" page.